The Scoop About Hormone Pellets

 Apart from feeling better and keeping a healthy libido, which honestly is the MOST important reason to consider HRT in my opinion, estradiol and testosterone have been shown in many, many rigorous studies to have numerous very other health benefits.
 Both hormones reduce bone loss, and prevent osteoporosis which is a severe and debilitating disease of old age.
 Estradiol also significantly decreases the risk of Alzheimer’s disease, heart disease and colon cancer.
 It is a proven fact that you are more likely to live longer, and with less likelihood of dementia and physical pain and restricted mobility if you take bio-identical HRT than if you don’t.
 For any science nerds out there like me, I can provide you with TONS of very reputable studies to back up that statement.
 Personally, I am not wanting to spend the last 10 years of my life in a physically and mentally debilitated state being unable to care for myself.
 If I can do something natural (these are not drugs, they are naturally occurring hormones) proven to safely and significantly reduce hip fracture, heart disease and Alzheimer’s, sign me up!

 And here is something that totally turns what we used to be taught upside down: NON-ORAL ESTRADIOL DOES NOT INCREASE THE RISK OF BREAST CANCER, HEART DISEASE OR STROKE.
+And even more exciting, testosterone DECREASES the risk of breast cancer.
 Wow!!
 This is a hard one to swallow since for the past 18 years, ever since the large Women’s Health Initiative study came out in 2002, we have been taught that this was not true.
 The problem is, that study used non-bioidentical hormones that were given by mouth (the exact same two things we DON’T do any more).
 Even the authors of that study published a follow-up in the prestigious journal JAMA in 2017 stating that estrogen alone showed no increase in any of these diseases (and that was even with oral horse estrogen!).